 Instead, cuddle up together and read, read, read!
 Read as much as you can and talk about the stories you read.
 Get your children to tell you stories by picking a character, a setting and an object. eg. an alien in school with a boomerang (the odder, the better!).
 Play games, do a puzzle, build a fort, bake, paint, build lego together, look at photographs from when you were little and talk about them!

 I have listed below lots of links to useful websites and lots of activities that can be looked at and a few that you can print off to use if you prefer.

 I will continue to set weekly challenges and will be sending messages through your child's Tapestry account.
-If you have not got log-in details, please email school and I will ensure that I will email the consent forms that we need to get you up and running!
+If you have not got log-in details, please email school and I will ensure that we need to get you up and running!